Single Variable Descriptive Analytics and Data Manipulation

 (2060, 6)

 By getting rid of this single observation, we do see more outliers in the resulting boxplot.
-There are pros and cons to leaving outliers in a dataset that you plan to use for machine learning purposes.
+There are pros and cons to leaving outliers in a dataset that you plan to use for modeling purposes.

-• Depending on where your outliers are in relation to the non-outlier points, one potential con is that leaving the outliers in the dataset could inflate the RMSE, a measure of model accuracy, making your model performance look worse, in general, than it actually is.
+• One con is that it can inflate the RMSE, a measure of model accuracy, making your model performance look worse, in general, than it actually is.

 • However, it's likely that many of these outliers are legitimate Airbnb listings.
 Therefore by getting rid of them, your model may become less capable of predicting all Chicago Airbnb listings in general (only choosing to focus on the cheaper listings).